 - Demonstrate creativity and originality of thought in solving problems and dealing with complex and abstract conceptual matters

 - Be able to access information efficiently using the means most appropriate to purpose and context

-- Value academic integrity and rigour and exercise critical thinking in forming judgments
+- Conduct themselves with academic integrity and rigour and exercise critical thinking in forming judgments

 - Work autonomously and with an open mind